thecloudgarage/cloud-native-springboot-kafka-order-management/HOW-TO-RUN.md

 * Kafka host is auto-injected via "SPRING_KAFKA_BOOTSTRAP_SERVERS' env variable
 * Postgresql host is set via "postgresql" env variable (leveraged in application.properties)

-### Deploying on k8s (Any cluster is OK, in this case we have used PKS)
+## Deploying on k8s (Any cluster is OK, in this case we have used PKS)

-* Using PKS CLI create your k8s cluster
+* Using PKS CLI create your k8s cluster (optionally, if are using KOPS, then use the KOPS method to create the cluster)

 ```
 pks login -a api.pks.thecloudgarage.com -u <username> -p <password> -k